taishi-i/awesome-ChatGPT-repositories/README.md

  * [Data-Science-Roadmap](https://github.com/moataz-elmesmary/data-science-roadmap) - Data Science Roadmap from A to Z
  * [deepeval](https://github.com/confident-ai/deepeval) - The Evaluation Framework for LLMs
  * [inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
+ * [chameleon-llm](https://github.com/lupantech/chameleon-llm) - Codes for "Chameleon: Plug-and-Play Compositional Reasoning with Large Language Models".
+ * [HuatuoGPT](https://github.com/freedomintelligence/huatuogpt) - HuatuoGPT, Towards Taming Language Models To Be a Doctor.
+(An Open Medical GPT)
+ * [DB-GPT-Hub](https://github.com/eosphoros-ai/db-gpt-hub) - A repository that contains models, datasets, and fine-tuning techniques for DB-GPT, with the purpose of enhancing model performance  in Text-to-SQL

 ## Langchain